emo-bon/data-workflow-book/book/08-addendum/glossary.md

     The data that is used specifically to describe EMO-BON data, performing the function of allowing discovery, understanding, organising, cataloguing, etc. Metadata are recorded in the ro-crate-metadata.json files; they are added to ENA accessions; they are in files in the EMO-BON repos governance-data, sequencing-data, observatory-profile, among others.

 - ### EMO-BON Record
     A digital representation of a sampling event, capturing the relevant data and metadata associated with it.
-There is no fixed idea of what is included in an EMO-BON record, as that depends on the system that these records are being held in; for example, EMO-BON records in EurOBIS and in Blue Cloud will not necessarily be the same.
+There is no fixed idea of what is included in an EMO-BON record, as that depends on the system that these records are being held in.

 - ### Catalogue Asset
     The smallest unit of "EMO-BON dataset" that goes into a dataset's metadata catalogue, i.e., a specific "EMO-BON record" in a specific catalogue.
 Can be a single data file or a set of files.